-- establishing a classified board of directors so that not all members of our board of directors are elected at one time; - permitting the board of directors to establish the number of directors and fill any vacancies and newly created directorships; - providing that directors may only be removed for cause and by a two-thirds majority vote of the stockholders; - prohibiting cumulative voting for directors; - requiring super-majority voting to amend some provisions in our certificate of incorporation and bylaws; - authorizing the issuance of "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - · eliminating the ability of stockholders to call special meetings of stockholders; and - prohibiting stockholder action by written consent, which requires all stockholder actions to be taken at a meeting of our stockholders.
+establishing a classified board of directors so that not all members of our board of directors are elected at one time;

+- permitting the board of directors to establish the number of directors and fill any vacancies and newly created directorships; - providing that directors may only be removed for cause; - prohibiting cumulative voting for directors; - requiring super-majority voting to amend some provisions in our certificate of incorporation and bylaws; - authorizing the issuance of "blank check" preferred stock that our board of directors could use to implement a stockholder rights plan; - eliminating the ability of stockholders to call special meetings of stockholders; - prohibiting stockholder action by written consent, which requires all stockholder actions to be taken at a meeting of our stockholders; and - reflecting our two classes of common stock as described above.

 Moreover, because we are incorporated in Delaware, we are governed by the provisions of Section 203 of the Delaware General Corporation Law, which prohibit a person who owns 15% or more of our outstanding voting stock from merging or combining with us for a period of three years after the date of the transaction in which the person acquired in excess of 15% of our outstanding voting stock, unless the merger or combination is approved in a prescribed manner.
-Any provision in our certificate of incorporation or our bylaws or Delaware law that has the effect of delaying or deterring a change in control could limit the opportunity for our stockholders to receive a premium for their shares of our common stock, and could also affect the price that some investors are willing to pay for our common stock.
+Any provision in our certificate of incorporation or our bylaws or Delaware law that has the effect of delaying or deterring a change in control could limit the opportunity for our stockholders to receive a premium for their shares of our Class A common stock, and could also affect the price that some investors are willing to pay for our Class A common stock.